lookit/lookit-docs/docs/source/tutorial-second-study.rst

 * For the image of the father holding his child over his shoulder, take a look in the img directory, and insert the full path ("https://www.mit.edu/~kimscott/...") to the file you want to use.

-Then make sure to also add "video-preview-exp" and "video-preview" (in that order!) to your ``sequence``.
-You can put these at the start of the sequence to make them easy to see right away.
+Then make sure to also add "video-preview" to your ``sequence``.
+You can put this at the start of the sequence to make it easy to see right away.
 Save and take a look at the preview!

 5. Instructions
 ~~~~~~~~~~~~~~~